Redfish (aka. Red Drum)

 Seasonal Patterns for Redfish:

 Redfish behavior in the Gulf of Mexico is influenced by various seasonal factors.
 Understanding these patterns can significantly improve your fishing success rate.
-Here's a breakdown of the seasonal behavior of redfish:

 Spring Redfish:

-During spring, redfish are in a transitional phase.
 They move from deeper waters to shallower estuaries and marshes to spawn.
-Look for them around oyster bars, grass flats, and mangrove shorelines.

 Summer Redfish:

 Redfish tend to seek cooler waters during the hot summer months.
-They can be found in deeper channels, around structure such as bridges, and near artificial reefs.
-Early morning or late evening fishing is often more productive when temperatures are lower.
+Red Drum can be found in deeper channels, around structure such as bridges, and near artificial reefs.

 Fall Redfish:

 As water temperatures start to cool, redfish become more active.
 They feed heavily to prepare for the winter months.
-Focus on areas where baitfish are abundant, such as tidal creeks, river mouths, and grassy flats.

 Winter Redfish:

 During winter, redfish congregate in large schools, providing excellent opportunities for anglers.
 Look for them in deeper channels, around oyster bars, and near structure.
-Fishing with live or cut bait near the bottom is effective during this season.

 Where to Find Redfish